Miss-Lou COVID-19 cases rise in Wednesday report - Mississippi's Best Community Newspaper

 NATCHEZ — Adams County’s confirmed COVID-19 cases rose by four and the county’s death toll rose by one in Wednesday’s statewide Mississippi State Department of Health COVID-19 report.

-Adams County’s total confirmed COVID-19 cases now stands at 881 and the death toll at 33, according to the MSDH report.
+Adams County’s total confirmed COVID-19 cases now stand at 881 and the death toll at 33, according to the MSDH report.

 Adams County Coroner James Lee had reported the death of a 55-year-old male nursing home employee on Tuesday and the county’s death toll rose by one in Wednesday’s report.